 Instructions

 - In a food processor, combine herbs, anchovies, jalapeno, and garlic.
-Process until everything is finely minced and broken down (it won't be completely smooth yet).1 cup tightly packed fresh herbs, 1 tablespoon tarragon, 3 tablespoons chopped chives, 4 anchovy filets, 1 jalapeno, 2 cloves garlic
+Process until everything is finely minced and broken down (it won't be completely smooth yet).1 cup tightly packed fresh herbs (basil, parsley, cilantro), 1 tablespoon tarragon, 3 tablespoons chopped chives, 4 anchovy filets, 1 jalapeno, 2 cloves garlic

 - Add the avocado, lemon juice, apple cider vinegar, and water.
 Process until the mixture turns light green and is fully pureed into a mostly homogeneous texture.½ avocado, 2 tablespoons lemon juice, 1 teaspoon apple cider vinegar, 3 tablespoons water